M1n-74316D65/Pastol/README.md

-All the option that retrive something from the API are WIP.
+All the options that retrive something from the API are WIP.

 # Paste.lol Unofficial Command Line Interface (CLI)